 The bigger the team, the wider the gap between Business and Plus + external tool.

-Is the Business upgrade worth it just for meeting notes?
+Is upgrading to Business worth it just for meeting notes?

-Business includes more than AI Meeting Notes: 90-day page history, SAML SSO, private teamspaces, advanced page analytics, bulk PDF exports.
+Business includes a lot beyond AI Meeting Notes: 90-day page history, SAML SSO, private teamspaces, advanced page analytics, bulk PDF exports.

 |---|---|